MeRichard123/Dashboard/README.md

 # Dashboard Project

-Project which helps with work flow with a todo list and tels you the weather
+Project which helps with work flow with a todo list and tells you the weather